Mvhaynes/dallas-house-prices/README.md

 ## dallas-housing-market
 Exploratory data analysis that looks at:
-* The distribution of housing prices in the Dallas area
+* The distribution of housing prices in the Dallas area - with and without outliers.
+* The number of houses available for each budget range.
+* The largest house you can buy for each budget range.
+* Zipcode and size by budget range.
+* Price per square foot by budget range.
+* Cost compared to size, separated by the number of bedrooms.
+* Cost compared to size, separated by zipcode (this plot needs more data to get accurate information).

+The data was run through different algorithms to determine the best model for predictions.
+Using the decision tree model, my plan is to create a tool that can predict price based on user input (size, number of bedrooms, location, etc.).

 ## Future projects
 * Past data or data in a few years to see how housing prices in Dallas have changed over time